ctbishop/EasyMon/README.md

 # EasyMon Images
-This branch contains sample images of the EasyMon user interface.
+This branch is for sample images of the EasyMon user interface.